 As we previously noted, Andy Mergendahl of Lawyerist has written an article of interest for all lawyers: “Music on Vinyl is Better.”
 This is an issue of concern to everyone, not just lawyers.
-Essentially, Andy contends that the task of listening to music on vinyl is a difficult ritual requiring careful attention, thus, the experience is more enjoyable, but of the effort expended.
+Essentially, Andy contends that the task of listening to music on vinyl is a difficult ritual requiring careful attention, thus, the experience is more enjoyable because of the effort expended.

 There is an on-going debate about whether music played from a vinyl record sounds better than digital music, but my goal is not to settle that debate.
 My point is that collecting and listening to music on vinyl is just a richer, more pleasurable experience.